 Alex oversees operation of the Spacecraft Imaging Facility (SPIF) as its Director.
 He will be involved in all activities, taking the lead in the generation of GIS starter projects and organize the informal data processing and GIS workshops.

-Alex is an Assistant Professor of Astronomy, and joined the faculty at Cornell in January 2013.
+Alex is an Associate Professor of Astronomy, and joined the faculty at Cornell in January 2013.

 Joseph Veverka, Founder